 Traveling with a pet to Hawaii may seem like a fun thought, but chances are you have no idea of what you're getting into.
 If you're talking about a cat or dog, it's possible, but not at all easy.
-If you're talking about some other type of animal, stop right here.
-You can't.
+If you're talking about some other type of animal, it's close to impossible.

 There have been scares and in 1991 a bat found in a shipping container from California was determined to be rabid, but it was captured and destroyed without incident.

 The requirements of the quarantine law are very complex and potentially expensive.
-I'll talk more about that in a minute, but forgetting the quarantine issue, why would you subject your pet to at least a five hour flight in the cold luggage compartment of a plane?
+But forgetting the quarantine issue, most people would subject their pet to at least a five-hour flight in the cold luggage compartment of a plane.
 If you're coming from the east coast, you're talking 10-12 hours.
-Add to that there are very, very few pet friendly hotels in Hawaii and my advice, once again, is to leave your pet at home with a pet sitter.
+Add to that there are very, very few pet-friendly hotels in Hawaii and common advice, once again, is to leave your pet at home with a pet sitter.

-It's rather complex, so at the end of this article I've included links to the State of Hawaii's Department of Agriculture's website where you can get all of the details and necessary forms.
+It's rather complex, and so it will be necessary to carefully review the State of Hawaii's Department of Agriculture's website where you can get all of the details and necessary forms.

-Basically, however, depending on when or if you complete the required steps of the 5-Day-Or-Less program requirements prior to your arrival in Hawaii, your pet may be directly released to you at the airport or held for up to 120 days at your cost.
+Basically, depending on when or if you complete the required steps of the 5-Day-Or-Less quarantine requirements prior to your arrival in Hawaii, your pet may be directly released to you at the airport or held for up to 30 days at your expense.

-If you seek direct release of the pet at the airport, you must submit the required original documents so that the State receives the paperwork at least 10 days prior to your pet's arrival.
-I told you it was complex.
+If you seek a direct release of the pet at the airport, you must submit the required original documents so that the State receives the paperwork at least 10 days prior to your pet's arrival.
 Even if you complete all of the paperwork, but it is not received at least 10 days prior to your pet's arrival, your pet will be quarantined for up to 5 days.

-Pets that are not directly released under the 5-day-or-less program will be taken to the main Animal Quarantine Station in Halawa Valley on Oahu.
-If a pet stays between 0 and 5 days, the cost will be $224.
-Fees for any additional days will be charged at $18.70 per day.
-The 120-day quarantine program costs $1,080 per pet.
+Pets that are not directly released under the 5-day-or-Less quarantine will be taken to the main Animal Quarantine Station in Halawa Valley on Oahu.
+The phone number is: (808) 483-7151.
+If a pet stays between 0 and 5 days, the cost will be $244.
+There is an additional per-day charge for longer stays.

 Your pet will have needed at least two rabies vaccinations and be current on them.
 The second vaccination must be done at least 90 days before arrival in Hawaii.